Arrowsmith Blog

 • Show signs of frustration, burnout, or disengagement

-The student hasn’t become “less gifted.”
+The student hasn’t become “less capable”

 Their cognitive infrastructure is simply under strain.